What U.S. Employers Should Know About COVID-19 Testing – Part 2

 1. Antigen Test (which in many instances is a point of care diagnostic test)

-- Best Use Case: Person has a known exposure to a confirmed case of COVID-19.
+Best Use Case: The person has a known exposure to a confirmed case of COVID-19.
 Also useful for screening large numbers of people, especially in high-risk settings in which repeat testing is used to inform and control transmission spread.

 2. Antibody Test (also known as serologic testing)

 Antibody testing checks for blood-borne immunoglobulins (IgM and IgG).
 Once a person is exposed to the virus, the body produces IgM antibodies first then IgG antibodies as part of the immune response system.
 Antibodies help fight off infections.
 It can take up to two weeks after exposure to start developing these antibodies at detectable levels; therefore, it is not the best test to use for detecting current infectivity.
 Some people may take longer than the two weeks to develop antibodies and some may never develop antibodies at all.

 A positive result can be misleading, it can mean you have developed antibodies from a COVID-19 virus or it could mean that you have developed antibodies from a virus from the same family of viruses (called coronaviruses).
 At present, the Center for Disease Control (CDC) does not know if the presence of antibodies means a person is immune to the COVID-19 virus or how long that protection may last.
 The EEOC prohibits employers from requiring antibody testing before allowing employees to re-enter the workplace as potentially discriminatory under the ADA.